hputzek/mycodo-peristaltic-pump-controller/mycodo/README.md

   * When the `Dispense Amount` you selected is reached / pumped into your measuremment cup click `Stop calibration`
 * ✅Your pumps are ready to rumble.

-* ⚠️You only need to do this calibration for one pump, all others take over the calibration result.
+* ⚠️You only need to do this calibration once per pump type (e.g. Steppers/Motors).
+All other steppers/motors take over the calibration result.

 ## Usage
 * `Emergency stop` immediately stops and resets _all_ pumps.